larics/ecc23_aerial_manipulation/README.md

 - [ ] Add objects to the world to enable manipulation with those objects
 - [ ] Try to manipulate object
 - [ ] Add ROS1 bridge
+- [ ] Check how to update battery life